-The Distinguished Service Award will be awarded to non alumni to recognize governmental and community leadership which has contributed significantly to the mission of the medical school.
+Finally, the Distinguished Service Award is given annually to non-alumni as a way to recognize governmental and community leadership which has contributed significantly to the mission of the medical school.